 “This aims to address the seasonality of the tourism industry by attracting people to Karamea when the accommodation facilities are not being utilised,” says Paul.
 “The long-term objective is to grow sufficient food to prepare fresh, nutritious, locally grown organic meals for our guests and staff every day.

 “A restaurant/conference facility is planned for the farm and tours will show guests where and how their food has been grown.
 In the evening, dinner made exclusively from food grown on the farm will be served and guests will be able to enjoy the meal in the restaurant looking out over the farm where their food was grown.”

 “Flying to New Zealand from Europe, Asia and America and other parts of the world incurs a carbon cost that we must take responsibility for,” says Paul.
 “To counter this, we keep the bush block as a carbon sink to absorb the carbon we produce in our business.
 We also plan to build a simple camp ground on the property so visitors can enjoy an experience not possible in many parts of the world.”

-As Karamea becomes an increasingly popular destination for both domestic and international travellers, the Living In Peace Project aims to provide them with a comprehensive, vibrant, educational and memorable travel experience, with the Karamea Farm Baches and Rongo Backpackers Hostel playing a key role.
+As Karamea becomes an increasingly popular destination for both domestic and international travellers, the Living In Peace Project aims to provide them with a comprehensive, vibrant, educational and memorable travel experience, with the Karamea Farm Baches and Rongo Dinner, Bed & Breakfast playing a key role.